naoshibaikyu/cyborgresistance/halloween.md

 OniSilver Happy: No, the party has just started.

 WitchArrietty Happy: Yeah!
-It's one spooky of a place for it, right UlalaMolly?
+It's one spooky of a place for it, right Molly?

-WitchArrietty: ...UlalaMolly?
+WitchArrietty: ...Molly?

 Fake Snicker: **[giggles at the fainted girl]** Hehe, well that's what we call a halloween scare!